-Particulars March 31, 2023 March 31, 2022
+Particulars March 31, 2024 March 31, 2023

 Financial Assets:

-Other financial assets 1,950 267
+Other financial assets 1,450 1,950

-Total 1,950 267
+Total 1,450 1,950

-A) Additional capital disclosures
+34. Additional capital disclosures

 For the purpose of the Company's capital management, capital includes issued equity capital, share premium, all other equity reserves attributable to the equity holders of the Company.
 The primary objective of the Company's capital management is to maximise shareholder value and support its strategies and operating requirements.
 The key objective of the Company's capital management is to ensure that it maintains a stable capital structure with a focus on total equity to uphold investor, creditor, and customer confidence and to ensure future development of its business.
-The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
-The funding requirements for the Company's operations are generally met through operating cash flows generated and supplemented by long-term and working capital borrowings from banks.
-The Company's objectives when managing capital are to:
+The Company determines the capital requirements based on annual operating plans and long-term and other strategic investment plans.
+The funding requirements for the Company's operations are generally met through operating capital are to:

-- a) safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders, and - b) Maintain an optimal capital structure to optimise the cost of capital.
+a) safeguard its ability to continue as a going concern, so that it can continue to provide returns for shareholders and benefits for other stakeholders, and b) Maintain an optimal capital structure to optimise the cost of capital.